yezkez10/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `ClinicAssistant` and the **Actor** is the `Clinic assistant`, unless specified otherwise)
+(For all use cases below, the **System** is the `ClinicAssistant` and the **Actor** is the `clinic assistant`, unless specified otherwise)

 **Use case 1: Add a patient**

 **MSS**

 1. New patient visits the clinic
-2. Patient is not in ClinicRecords
+2. Patient is not in the clinic database
-3. Clinic staff adds this new patient into the ClinicRecords
+3. Clinic staff adds this new patient into the clinic database
 4. ClinicAssistant shows a confirmation message

     Use case ends.